 While not as common as creamy horseradish sauce or au jus, these dipping sauces would make great additions to your table.
 Bonus – make a double batch and use to toss your vegetables in!

 Butter Garlic Prime Rib.
 Did your tastebuds just salivate cause ours sure did.
-You can never have too much garlic or butter, so creating a butter garlic sauce recipe for prime rib roast wasn’t even a question.
+You can never have too much garlic or butter, so creating a garlic butter sauce recipe for prime rib roast wasn’t even a question.
 Plus it takes just 5 minutes to make.
 It’s the same dipping sauce we use for seafood recipes.

 If using store bought cajun seasoning, you only need 2 more ingredients: butter and lemon.
 Plus it takes just 5 minutes to make.